denisdefreyne/cri/README.md

 #### Multivalued options (`multiple:`)

-Each of these four methods take a `:multiple` parameter.
-When set to true, multiple option valus are accepted, and the option values will be stored in an array.
+The `:multiple` parameter allows an option to be specified more than once on the command line.
+When set to `true`, multiple option valus are accepted, and the option values will be stored in an array.

 For example, to parse the command line options string `-o foo.txt -o bar.txt` into an array, so that `options[:output]` contains `[ 'foo.txt', 'bar.txt' ]`,